 This year-long module begins with an introduction to optics, the study of light.
-You’ll cover a wide range of topics taking part in practical sessions to aide your learning.
+You’ll cover a wide range of topics taking part in practical sessions to aid your learning.
 You’ll then cover topics relating to electromagnetism such as the treatment of dielectric and magnetic media among others.

 Differential Equations and Fourier Analysis

 In this module you’ll be introduced to Fourier series and integral transforms including methods of solving linear ordinary and partial differential equations.
 You’ll explore the wide-ranging use of the Fourier series and methods in applied mathematics.
 You’ll spend three hours per week in lectures and workshops, along with one problem-solving class fortnightly to aid your learning.

 Advanced Quantum Theory

 In this module you’ll apply the fundamental theory you learnt in year two to more advanced problems and new topics will be introduced.
 A number of topics relating to the general theory of relativity will also be explored.

 Atoms, Photons and Fundamental Particles